julianeon/cronos-graph/README.md

 `npm start`

-Go to localhost:3000 and you should see the data displayed.
+Go to localhost:3000 in your browser and you should see the data displayed.